 An easement may be taken under section 11ZK without there being a dominant tenement and there may be made appurtenant or annexed to any such easement another easement or the benefit of a restriction as to the user of the land.

-[Section 11ZN inserted by No. 20 of 1999 s.
+[Section 11ZN inserted: No. 20 of 1999 s.
 8.]

 Division 10 — Extension of Energy Operators (Powers) Act 1979 to licensees

-[Heading inserted by No. 20 of 1999 s.
+[Heading inserted: No. 20 of 1999 s.
 8.]

 11ZO.
 Extension of certain provisions of Energy Operators (Powers) Act 1979